 Courts are also within the law (specifically Missouri RS 559.021) to change or modify the conditions of probation without notifying you of these changes.
 Violation of these rules can result in anywhere from an extension of your initial probation, large fines, or the revocation of your probation and be remanded to authorities to be placed in custody.

 A St. Louis, MO Probation Lawyer Can Help You Keep Your Freedom

 Whether you have only just been offered probation as a condition of your sentence or are well into your sentence, having a reputable St. Louis probation attorney in your phone book is your best strategy if you are accused of a probation violation.
 You legally have the right to have an attorney at a probation violation hearing, and having one there who knows Missouri’s probation laws can be the difference between you keeping your freedom or going behind bars.

-Combs Law Group has helped many people from all across St. Louis navigate the probation and parole process and allowed them to keep their hard-earned freedom.
+Combs Law Group has helped many people from all across St. Louis, MO navigate the probation and parole process and allowed them to keep their hard-earned freedom.
 If you are concerned about a potential probation violation, or otherwise would like to discuss particular probation requirements or parole conditions, do not hesitate to contact us online.
 Our attorneys are committed to client satisfaction and usually will reply to you within the same day in order to discuss your St. Louis probation law question further or set up a free consultation.